esteinig/Streamfish/README.md

 While Streamfish approaches the adaptive sampling mechanics from a slightly different angle than [Readfish](https://github.com/LooseLab/Readfish) by using asynchroneous streams, it implements many of the principles developed by the [LooseLab](https://github.com/LooseLab).
 You could consider Streamfish a highly experimental relative of Readfish.

-It is very much recommended **not** to use it for real sequencing runs, unless you are swimming in money or something.
+It is very much recommended **not** to use it for real sequencing runs, unless you are swimming in money or something 🐡

 ## Documentation